OpenSlides/openslides-votecollector/README.rst

 Version 1.1 (unreleased)
 ------------------------
-* Updated to OpenSlides 1.6.x.
+* Updated to OpenSlides 1.6.1.
 * Updated for VoteCollector 1.2.2.
+* Added personal and anonymous voting in live and non live mode.
+* Updated slide with seating plan.

 Version 1.0.4 (2013-12-04)
 --------------------------